 Whatever the future holds, Pearl jam is going nowhere.
 Vedder admits that music a young man’s game and the band needs to stay young – music allows them to do that.
 Pearl Jam’s efforts in the 90s to skirt fame took a while but they, along with most other rock acts that have been together for more than two albums, can now take comfort in knowing who they are and march forward with what they know best – making music.
-Grade: B

-Lightning Bolt Tracks:
+Pearl Jam Lightning Bolt Songs:

 - Mind Your Manners